ionux/phactor/README.md

 ## Description

-Phactor is a high-performance PHP implementation of the elliptic curve math functions required to generate private/public EC keypairs and ECDSA signatures based on the secp256k1 curve parameters.
-Also includes a class to generate Service Identification Numbers (SINs) based on the published Identity Protocol v1 spec.
+**Phactor** is a high-performance PHP implementation of the elliptic curve math functions required to generate private/public EC keypairs and ECDSA signatures based on secp256k1 curve parameters.
+This library also includes a class to generate Service Identification Numbers (SINs) based on the published Identity Protocol v1 spec.

 These PHP classes are designed to be used in conjunction with software used for Bitcoin-related cryptographic operations right now but the ultimate, long-range goal is to become a more general-purpose mathematics library that can also be used for scientific computing and other non-ecc cryptography projects - basically anywhere you need a convenient interface to arbitrary precision math functions implemented in PHP.

 **Note:** These classes require either the BC or GMP math PHP extension (GMP is preferred but will use BC as the fallback).
 You can read more about the GMP extention here: http://www.php.net/manual/en/book.gmp.php